 Most side sleepers should experience strong pressure relief on the Apollo Mattress.
-However, those who weigh under 230 pounds will likely feel most comfortable due to the bed’s medium feel and blend of contouring and support.
+However, those who weigh between 130 and 230 pounds will likely feel most comfortable due to the bed’s medium firm feel and blend of contouring and support.
 Side sleepers who weigh more than 230 pounds are also likely to sleep comfortably on the Apollo, but their hips and shoulders could sink in a bit more than ideal, making it harder to maintain optimal spinal alignment.

 Back sleepers typically need a mattress that lets their hips sink in just a bit while preventing them from sagging.
 For many sleepers, the Apollo Mattress strikes this balance.
 Its memory foam comfort layers gently cradle the hips, while the two-layer polyfoam core gives even support.